GM-Consult-Pty-Ltd/free_text_search/README.md

 * `FreeTextQuery.phrase` is the unmodified search phrase, including all modifiers and tokens; and
 * `FreeTextQuery.terms` is the ordered list of all terms extracted from the `phrase` used to look up results in an inverted index.

-### SearchResult class
+### QuerySearchResult class

- The `SearchResult` model represents a ranked search result of a query against a text index:
+ The `QuerySearchResult` model represents a ranked search result of a query against a text index:
- * `SearchResult.docId` is the unique identifier of the document result in the corpus; and
+ * `QuerySearchResult.docId` is the unique identifier of the document result in the corpus; and
- * `SearchResult.relevance` is the relevance score awarded to the document by the scoring and ranking  algorithm.
+ * `QuerySearchResult.relevance` is the relevance score awarded to the document by the scoring and ranking  algorithm.
 Higher scores indicate increased relevance of the document.

 ### QueryTerm class